Camden Air Quality Monitoring

 The below charts display monthly data for each year measured since 2015.
 Please note each month is numbered to ensure the graph generates in the correct date order.
 Occasionally results can be compromised due to foreign objects or water droplets in the tube.
 The methodology recommended in the London Local Air Quality Management Technical Guidance has been applied to fill in any missing data from 2017 onwards, in order to ensure full data coverage.

-Please note, diffusion tube data will not be available for up to three months after the monitoring period due to the duration of the analytical process.
+Please also note that diffusion tube data will not be available for up to three months after the monitoring period due to the duration of the analytical process.

 Community Air Quality Monitoring

-Camden’s air quality monitors are located in hot-spot areas across the borough, however we cannot monitor at all locations.
-We therefore invited residents and community groups to apply for free diffusion tube equipment to monitor their own areas for three to six months between July 2017 and March 2018.
-21 monitoring projects are being carried out across Camden in 43 different locations, the results of which are below.
-For approximate locations of the monitors, please see the locations map further down this page.
+Camden’s air quality monitors are located in specific areas across the borough, however we cannot monitor at all locations.
+We therefore invited residents and community groups to apply for free diffusion tube equipment to monitor their own areas for three to nine months between July 2017 and March 2018.

 Please note, if no data is displayed the diffusion tube may have been lost or damaged, or the site was not monitoring that chosen month.